 Elfa watched through her window as the landslide collapsed above her former home Garður.
 The house survived, but like her cousin Oddný, Elfa lost her house as the area where Garður stood is now declared uninhabitable.
 Elfa had been renting the house out for the last two years, but it remained so important to her that she was hoping to move back one day.
 Although the municipality compensated homeowners who could never return to their homes, the option to go back no longer exists.

 Halli lost his home to the landslide.
-The house was built in 1906 and he had spent the last 6 years renovating it himself.
-After being struck by a massive splash, the house collapsed.
-Halli plans to rebuild the house as close as possible to its original location, but a new waterway has been constructed through the area.
-Halli is not angry at the mountain for coming down, but more with what has happened in the aftermath.
-A child’s swing is the only trace left from his house at the site.
+Framhús was a historical house built in 1906 and he had spent the last 6 years renovating it himself.
+After being struck by a massive splash caused by the landslide, the house collapsed.
+Halli was able to save parts of the original house and had hoped to rebuild the home as close as possible to its original location, but a new waterway was constructed through the area.
+He is not angry at the mountain for coming down, but he’s disappointed with the coldness of the recovery process and the decisions that were taken afterwards.
+By cleaning up the site too well, a part of history was erased.
+A child’s swing is the only trace left from his house.
 The tree from which it hangs, was planted in the 1920s.

 "For a second I thought that my family might have been killed… I believed they were dead and this shock is as real as real grief"